MarcelCutts/pride-london-web/README.md

 This project is a community effort to release a brand new web platform to supplant and improve upon the product currently available at prideinlondon.org

+## Contributing

+Want to help out?
+That's amazing!
+The [Contribution Guide](https://github.com/MarcelCutts/pride-london-web/blob/master/CONTRIBUTING.md) should hopefully get you on your way.

 ## Getting started
 This two core components of this project are [React](https://reactjs.org/) and the [ReasonML](https://reasonml.github.io/) programming language.